 In an official statement released on January 13, Starbucks emphasized that the new guidelines are intended to create a more welcoming atmosphere for paying customers and to address concerns raised by employees regarding safety and cleanlinessJaci Anderson, a spokesperson for the company, articulated the rationalization behind the policy, stating, “Most retailers have such policies in place, and it’s a practical step that allows us to prioritize those who wish to enjoy coffee in our stores or need to use the restroom during their visit.”
 This shift represents a dramatic pivot from the company’s previous stance that had allowed anyone to enter the stores regardless of a purchase.

-During that time, Starbucks advocated for an inclusive environment, allowing individuals to linger in their coffee shops without an obligation to buy somethingHowever, in light of recent challenges, including pressures from employees and heightened concerns around store environments, Starbucks has deemed the revised policy necessary.
+This change also reverses Starbucks’ previous policy from 2018 when the company publicly declared that all individuals walking into their establishments would be treated as customersDuring that time, Starbucks advocated for an inclusive environment, allowing individuals to linger in their coffee shops without an obligation to buy somethingHowever, in light of recent challenges, including pressures from employees and heightened concerns around store environments, Starbucks has deemed the revised policy necessary.

-Alongside the new purchasing requirement, the updated guidelines also include explicit prohibitions against harassment, violence, threatening language, outdoor drinking, smoking, and panhandling within store premisesStarbucks has committed to clearly displaying these policies in stores across North America, while also providing training for employees on how to enforce these rules effectivelyBaristas now have the authority to ask non-compliant individuals to leave, a measure that was previously not permissible.
+Alongside the new purchasing requirement, the updated guidelines also include explicit prohibitions against harassment, violence, threatening language, outdoor drinking, smoking, and panhandling within store premisesStarbucks has committed to clearly displaying these policies in stores across North America, while also providing training for employees on how to enforce these rules effectively

-Despite this large footprint, there has been a noticeable shift in the way the brand addresses its customer baseWhen Blue Whale News inquired about the impact of these changes on Starbucks' stores in China, the official response indicated that there would be no changes to access in domestic shops, allowing anyone to enter without making a purchase.
+As of September 2024, Starbucks operates a staggering 40,199 stores worldwide, with the United States housing 16,941 of thoseDespite this large footprint, there has been a noticeable shift in the way the brand addresses its customer baseWhen Blue Whale News inquired about the impact of these changes on Starbucks' stores in China, the official response indicated that there would be no changes to access in domestic shops, allowing anyone to enter without making a purchase.

 Industry experts offer diverging perspectives on Starbucks’ new policyShen Meng, a director of Chanson Capital, commented on the raised entry barriers, indicating that the changes could enhance the experience for genuine customersHe expressed skepticism, noting that while this policy might resonate well in the U.S., it would likely not be replicated in China in the near termConversely, food industry analyst Zhu Danpeng believes this action serves as a trial that could eventually gain traction globally, aligning well with commercial practices and resource allocation within individual stores.

-Analysts suggest that these changes are rooted in a deep need to address declining sales figures, particularly amid heightened scrutiny from Wall Street investors who are demanding increased performance metricsThe hope is that by refining who has access to their spaces, Starbucks can rejuvenate customer traffic and overall sales.
+Underlying the customer access revision is a response to financial pressureAnalysts suggest that these changes are rooted in a deep need to address declining sales figures, particularly amid heightened scrutiny from Wall Street investors who are demanding increased performance metricsThe hope is that by refining who has access to their spaces, Starbucks can rejuvenate customer traffic and overall sales.

 The financial performance report for Starbucks from the 2024 fiscal year revealed a revenue of $36.18 billion, a mere 0.6% increase from the year priorHowever, net profits attributable to shareholders fell by 8.8%, amounting to $3.76 billionAttritional statistics indicated that comparable store sales had decreased significantly, with North American stores seeing a 2% drop, despite a 4% increase in average transaction prices.